An Irish Man Interprets the World

 Three questions:

 What about the pool?
 It looks like this artist worked with a sculpted pool.
-Perhaps he...
+Perhaps he created it, or perhaps he...

 The Pain of Painlessness